-In general, discussion about students’ rights is shy.
+In general, discussion about topics like students’ rights, diversity and student mental health is shy.
 Yet, it is an empirical observation that

 universities, the physical structure of higher education, are, in general, beacons of cooperation, reason, freedom and respect for diversity and pluralism, the foundations of a